VictoriiaKlubchuk/Router/README.md

 I use webpack for building project;

 There are four pages\buttons:

--default page,
+- default page,
--login,
+- login,
--signup,
+- signup,
--and for 404 error.
+- and for 404 error.

 Default page is login and last page just for trying 404 error.
 Use History API for URL